 Four months after being given the more targeted chemotherapy drug, Terry relapsed again.

 Given that his disease is acute and therefore time is of the essence, several centres were contacted about Terry and the possibility of him receiving further treatment to fight this disease.
 One such centre based in Houston, Texas, which is at the forefront of cancer research with particular experience in AML, showed interest in offering Terry treatment.

 Terry was flown to the US for consultation at the beginning of January 2019.

-The only way for this treatment to happen is for Terry’s family to pay for the medicine.
-With the assistance of CSB Trustees and Fiduciaries Limited, a trustee company licensed by the MFSA, a trust account has been formally set up in order to help raise funds the family needs.
+With the assistance of CSB Trustees and Fiduciaries Limited, a trustee company licensed by the MFSA, a trust account was formally set up in order to help rasie funds for Terry’s treatment

 A police licence has been obtained and a board has been appointed in order to ensure the proper management of the funds collected.